latent-to/developer-docs/docs/learn/halvings-problem.md

 ## FAQ

 ### What’s the core problem?
-Later subnets are structurally disadvantaged: every TAO halving creates a new class of subnets with weaker tokenomics, making them more prone to deregistration—even if they behave identically to earlier cohorts.
+Later subnets are structurally disadvantaged: every TAO halving creates a new class of subnets with weaker tokenomics, making them more prone to deregistration, even if they behave identically to earlier cohorts.

 ### Why do we need to act before the first TAO halving?